Building in Public

 The ask

-After a few months of this, people started DMing me.
+After a few months, the DMs started.
 Same message, different words — "Do you have your own community?"
 "Can I pay you to coach me?"
 "When are you launching something?"

 I kept saying no. I didn't want to be a course guy.
-I didn't want to be a guru.
-I had myoProcess running, I was making real money from real client work — why would I dilute my focus?
+I didn't want to be a guru. myoProcess was printing real cash from real client work — why dilute the focus?

-But the requests kept coming.
+But the requests didn't stop.
 And the people asking weren't random.
-They were operators — people already in the game, already making money, who wanted the specific systems I was sharing on those calls.
+They were operators already in the game, already making money, who wanted the specific systems I was sharing on those calls.

 So I said fine.